Bonded by Love for Product

-We care so much about our team and who we work with that we dedicate nearly 85% of our interview to culture.
-Our first two phone screens involve zero coding (or silly brain teasers) and focus purely on how you approach problem solving interpersonally.
-We want to work with folks who will fight for the company to be right rather than being right themselves, and want to invest in high-EQ individuals who will make for great leaders in the long-term.
-We find that as engineers grow more senior in tech, egos can get in the way, and we actively want to fight against that here at Doppler.
+We care deeply about our team and who we work with.
+So much so that we dedicate nearly 85% of our interview to culture.
+Our first two phone screens involve zero coding and focus purely on how you approach problem solving interpersonally.
+We want to work with folks who will care more about the company reaching the right answer than their ego.
+We invest in high-EQ individuals who will develop into great leaders.

-Clear and transparent communication is important to us beyond our company walls, too.
+Clear and transparent communication is important to us beyond our company internal presence.
 Customers also want transparency.
-People who value and covet IQ tend to be less open to sharing mistakes they make, and we’re the opposite.
-If we have an outage of some kind, we want to be transparent about how it happened and why it won’t again.
+People who value and covet IQ tend to be less open to sharing the mistakes they make, and we’re the opposite.
+If we have an outage, we are transparent on how and why it happened.

-Lastly, we consider EQ as a collective to come from a team with diverse backgrounds.
-By having people from different walks of life, we will be a more well-rounded, thoughtful, and empathic company.
-Our team started male-centric, but that is rapidly changing moving forward.
-Alongside striving for gender balance, we want to work with people who have something unique to share with us.
+Dopplerites strongly prefer a team of diverse backgrounds.
+By having people from different walks of life, we will be more well-rounded, thoughtful, and empathic as a company.
+Alongside gender balance, we want to work with people who have something unique to share with us.
 Some of the best people we have worked with in past companies started their careers in unexpected ways with unique twists and turns.
 Those experiences helped shape who they are and thus what the company became.
 Join us in shaping Doppler!

 Engineers are responsible for breaking down complex ideas into achievable tasks and then rigorously executing.

-We are currently a small 5-person company, which means everyone has a tremendous amount of ownership.
-As we grow, we want engineers to continue weighing in at every stage, from ideation to design.
+We are currently a small 15-person company, which means everyone has a tremendous amount of ownership.
+As we grow, we want our team to continue weighing in at every stage, from ideation to design.
 We get feedback from customers often and if we hear the same thing from multiple users in a short period of time, someone typically takes it on and runs with it.
-One to two weeks later, that feature will be live!
-Ownership will always be a core part of Doppler’s culture, with a deep affinity towards prioritizing features users deeply need.
+For example, Rebecca is leading the charge on our product redesign and Ruud built out our integrations engine, which is one of our largest growth drivers.
+Ownership – and a high degree of trust that comes with it – will always be a core part of Doppler’s culture.

 High Employee Retention